-Wash your face with a gentle, oil-free facial cleanser that will remove impurities from the skin without drying it out.
-Cetaphil is a good one to try.
+Wash your face with a gentle, oil-free facial cleanser to remove impurities from the skin without drying it out.

 Exfoliate the skin with a fine-grain exfoliant.
-Massage the skin gently in an upward circular motion for 60 seconds and rinse.
+Massage the skin gently in an upward circular motion for 60 seconds, and then rinse.

 Remove the pot from the stove once the water has come to a boil and place it on a kitchen counter or easily accessible table.
 Place a towel over your head and shoulders and lean over the pot, allowing the steam to rise to your face.
-Take the edges of the towel and drape them around the sides of the pot making a "tent" so as to block outside air from coming in.
+Take the edges of the towel and drape them around the sides of the pot making a " tent" to block outside air from coming in.
 Relax here for 10 minutes.

 Remove the towel from your head and pat your face dry.

-Mix 1 tbsp. of bentonite clay with enough warm water to make a thick paste.
+Mix 1 tablespoon of bentonite clay with enough warm water to make a thick paste.

 Rinse the clay from your nose and pat dry.

-Pour a few drops of witch hazel to a cotton ball and rub over your nose to help tone and tighten the pores.
+Pour a few drops of witch hazel onto a cotton ball and rub it over your nose to help tone and tighten the pores.